anichrome/SelfDrivingCarND-BehavioralCloning/README.md

 #### My Model

-I used the model from NVIDIA in this work.
+I used the model from NVIDIA and adapted it to reduce overfitting in this work.
 Before using the one from NVIDIA, I tried with a light weight model consisting of only a few layers.
 But, instantly I observed that such a model does not perform well the data I generated.
 Since, the amount of data which I could generate was too small, the small network's performance was poor.

 The results from [Convolutional Neuronal Network (CNN) Architecture](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) from NVIDIA looked promising.
 I used the model with the same training data and this time, the car drove much better in autonomous mode simulation.

 All these experiments have in common that the models overfits with a small subset of image data.

-Giving more training data helped to reduce overfitting.
+I then added dropout layers after the fully connected layers which helped in generalizing the problem and thereby reduce overfitting.

 #### Final Model